touka-bot/api/README.md

 # Usage
 This API Builds on top of each Request, so if you've used the `search` request, use the *same* Keyword (not the selected Anime title) as your Input in the `episodes` request.
-The selected Title should be selected through the `:index` Value and should be the Index of the Array containing the `search` response.
+The selected Title should be selected through the `:index` Value and should be the Index of the Array containing the title in the `search` response.
 The same applies for the `videourl` request.
 ## Response Type